Table of Contents

 This is the most widely recognized staging system for TAPS worldwide – known as the Leiden staging system.

 The following staging represents the recently improved TAPS classification system by Tollenaar et al.

 * Defined as critically abnormal flow: Doppler shows absent or reversed end-diastolic flow in umbilical artery, pulsatile flow in umbilical vein and/or increased pulsatility index or reversed flow in ductus venosus.

 In the above description, “Delta” 0.5 and 0.7 are referring to MoM readings that have a difference larger than 0.5 or 0.7.
 For instance, MoM readings of 0.9 in one twin and 1.6 in the other twin could indicate Stage 2 TAPS, because those readings are different by 0.7.

-They will calculate the difference in numbers between the babies, with first subtracting the donor’s haemoglobin count from the recipients.
+They will also calculate the difference in numbers between the babies, first subtracting the donor’s hemoglobin count from the recipients.
 They will also divide the donor’s reticulocyte count by the recipient’s, and calculate the ratio of these in the readings.
-If there is a difference of more than 8.0 in the haemoglobin, and reticulocyte ratios are above 1:1.7, then this indicates that TAPS was present.
+The staging system looks like the image below